published 8/26/04

 If you had a ray gun that could reduce a human being to elements, you’d have a whole lot of hydrogen and oxygen from all the water — approximately ten gallons worth — plus a bunch of carbon and nitrogen.
 You could just barely make a brick out of the remaining couple dozen elements.
 Here’s the whole order:

 “Everything else” is aluminum, boron, chromium, cobalt, copper, fluorine, manganese, molydenum, selenium, silicon, tin, vanadium, and zinc.
-I had a teacher once who liked to humble his students by reminding us that we were really just a couple bucks worth of chemicals.
+I had a teacher who liked to humble his students by reminding us that we were really just a couple bucks worth of chemicals (which is actually quite untrue2).
 Funny guy.
 I’m a very organized couple of bucks worth of chemicals, thanks very much.

 But organized how?